Events

 Select + > Add an action to insert another step.

-In the Search field, search for and select Azure Resource Manager > Read a resource.
+In the Search field, search for and select Azure Resource Manager > See more > Read a resource.

 Populate the fields of the Read a resource action with the array values from the AffectedResource

 variable.
 In each of the fields, select the field and scroll down to Enter a custom value.
-Select Add dynamic content, and then select the Expression tab.
-Enter the strings from this table:
+Select fx to open the Function pop-up window.
+Enter the corresponding string from this table in the empty field at the top and select Add.

 Field | String value |